Noorduyn Norseman

 The Noorduyn Norseman, also known as the C-64 Norseman, is a Canadian single-engine bush plane designed to operate from unimproved surfaces.
 Distinctive stubby landing gear protrusions from the lower fuselage make it easily recognizable.

 Introduced in 1935, the Norseman remained in production for almost 25 years with over 900 produced.
 A number of examples remain in commercial and private use to this day.
-Norseman aircraft are known to have been registered and/or operated in 68 countries and also have been based and flown in the Arctic and Antarctic regions.
+Norseman aircraft are known to have been registered or operated in 68 countries and also have been based and flown in the Arctic and Antarctic regions.

 Design and development

-Designed by Robert B.C.
-Noorduyn, the Noorduyn Norseman was produced from 1935 to 1959, originally by Noorduyn Aircraft Ltd. and later by the Canadian Car and Foundry company.
+Designed by Robert B. C. Noorduyn, the Noorduyn Norseman was produced from 1935 to 1959, originally by Noorduyn Aircraft Ltd. and later by the Canadian Car and Foundry company.

-With the experience of working on many ground-breaking designs at Fokker, Bellanca and Pitcairn-Cierva, Noorduyn decided to create his own design in 1934, the Noorduyn Norseman.
-Along with his colleague, Walter Clayton, Noorduyn created his original company, Noorduyn Aircraft Limited, in early 1933 at Montreal while a successor company was established in 1935, bearing the name Noorduyn Aviation.
+With the experience of working at Fokker, Bellanca and Pitcairn-Cierva, Noorduyn decided to create his own design in 1934.
+Along with his colleague, Walter Clayton, Noorduyn created his original company, Noorduyn Aircraft Limited, in early 1933 at Montreal, which then was reorganized in 1935, as Noorduyn Aviation.

-Noorduyn's vision of an ideal bush plane began with a high-wing monoplane airframe to facilitate loading and unloading passengers and cargo at seaplane docks and airports; next, a Canadian operator utilizing existing talents, equipment and facilities should be able to make money using it; last, it should be all-around superior to those already in use there.

-From the outset, Noorduyn designed his transport to have interchangeable wheel, ski or twin-float landing gear.
-Unlike most aircraft designs, the Norseman was first fitted with floats, then skis and, finally, fixed landing gear.
+Noorduyn's ideal bush plane was a high-wing monoplane airframe to facilitate loading and unloading passengers and cargo at seaplane docks, where the high wing provided the best clearance from docks and seaplane ramp fencing, and least opportunity for damage, and from conventional airports, with a structure that could be easily repaired in the bush.
+Noorduyn designed it to have interchangeable wheel, ski or twin-float landing gear.
+Unlike most aircraft designs, the Norseman was first fitted with floats, then skis and, finally, wheels.

-The final design looked much like Noorduyn's earlier Fokker designs, a high-wing braced monoplane with an all-welded steel tubing fuselage.
-Attached wood stringers carried a fabric skin.
-Its wing was all fabric covered wood, except for steel tubing flaps and ailerons.
-The divided landing gear were fitted to fuselage stubs; legs were secured with two bolts each to allow the alternate arrangement of floats or skis.
-The tail strut could be fitted with a wheel or tail skid.
+The final design looked much like Noorduyn's earlier Bellanca Skyrocket, a strut-braced high-wing monoplane with a welded steel tubing fuselage.
+Attached wood stringers carried a fabric covering that faired out the more refined shape.
+Its wing had a wood structure covered in fabric, except for steel tubing in the flaps and ailerons.
+The divided landing gear were fitted to fuselage stubs with the legs secured with two bolts each to allow the alternate arrangement of floats or skis.
+The tail could be fitted with a wheel or skid.

 Operational history

-The first Norseman, powered by a Wright R-975-E3 Whirlwind, was flight tested on floats on November 14, 1935 and was sold and delivered to Dominion Skyways Ltd. on January 18, 1936, registered as "CF-AYO" and named “Arcturus."
+The first Norseman, powered by a Wright R-975-E3 Whirlwind, was flight tested on floats on November 14, 1935, and was sold and delivered to Dominion Skyways Ltd. on January 18, 1936, registered as "CF-AYO" and named “Arcturus."
 In summer 1941, Warner Brothers leased CF-AYO for the filming of "Captains of the Clouds" starring James Cagney.
 Principal aerial photography took place near North Bay, Ontario with CF-AYO carrying temporary registration "CF-HGO."
 CF-AYO was lost in a crash in Algonquin Park in 1952.
 Its wreckage currently is on display at the Canadian Bushplane Heritage Centre.